-Hull officially lost 7,000 men in the First World War.
-Another 14,000 were wounded, of which 7,000 were maimed.
+The official figures reported by the Hull Lord Mayor, in 1919, state Hull lost 7,000 men in the war, with another 14,000 were wounded, of which 7,000 were maimed.
 The Hull casualty rate was officially 30% of those who served, that is 21,000 men killed or wounded, from a total of 70,000 men recruited.
-These were the figures reported by Hull Lord Mayor, in 1919, after the war.

 Nationally, WW1 casualties were staggering.
 In the United Kingdom, one in six families, suffered a direct bereavement.
 192,000 wives lost their husbands, and nearly 400,000 children had lost their fathers.
 A further 500,000 children had lost one of more of their siblings.
 Appallingly, one in eight wives died within a year of receiving news of their husband’s death.